C3SL/hotmapper/README.md

 $ python manage.py create <table_name>
 ```

-**Notice** that the HOTMapper will use the name of the protocol as the name of the table.
+**NOTICE** that the HOTMapper will use the name of the protocol as the name of the table.

 * insert: Inserts a CSV file in an existing table.